mimijanny/Volunteer.ng/README.md

 }

 The use of state classes in place of the BEM double dash modifier convention is to allow easy toggling of these states from JavaScript using the HTMLElement.classList.add('is.disabled') method.
+This also offers a higher specifity which assures that the state changes will override the default styles.

 ##### Rule 5 - Decendant selectors - A special case.
 Sometimes, it may be necessary to change an elements styles based on the state of it's parent *block*.